NSA-CIA Whistleblower: Obama’s Spymasters ‘Wiretapped’ Trump, Comey Buried The Evidence

 — TRUMP'S SWAMP HAMMER (@MOVEFORWARDHUGE) March 25, 2017

-He met with FBI agents after Assistant U.S. Attorney Deborah Curtis granted him immunity from prosecution, and turned over the 47 hard drives containing millions of pages of files, according to the blog Zero Hedge.
-He also attended a video-taped interview with special FBI agents during which he supplied details of the alleged illegal surveillance program under the Obama administration.
+He met with FBI agents after Assistant U.S. Attorney Deborah Curtis granted him immunity from prosecution and turned over the 47 hard drives containing millions of pages of files, according to the blog Zero Hedge.
+He also attended a videotaped interview with special FBI agents, during which he supplied details of the alleged illegal surveillance program under the Obama administration.

 Radar Online claims that it has seen the documents and that they confirm President Trump’s claim that former President Barack Obama’s spooks “wiretapped” Trump during the 2016 general election period.
 The documents prove that the FBI has been aware for at least two years of the existence of an extensive illegal surveillance program conducted by spy agencies under the Obama administration, according to Radar Online.